 Gaslighting vs Lying

 Gaslighting is a type of abuse.
-The main agenda of a person is to twist situations in his favor so that he can escape from the responsibility.
+The main agenda of a person is to twist situations in his favour so that he can escape from responsibility.
 This is torture for some people on an emotional level as it leads to manipulation and gaining of power by force.
 It can be cured with the help of a therapist.

 Lying is considered a bad habit where a person is unable or intentionally hides the truth.
-The reason behind this could be anything, but mostly it is due to fear or irresponsible behavior.
+The reason behind this could be anything, but mostly it is due to fear or irresponsible behaviour.
 It does not cause any lethal harm but can lead to a certain unhealthy situation.
 Lying can be easily avoided.

 Comparison Table

-Parameters of Comparison | Gaslighting | Lying |
+Feature | Gaslighting | Lying |

 ---|---|---|